Audiolab M-DAC+ review

 It’s equally painstaking when it comes to timbre.
 The Johnny Cash recording is a pretty simple, sparse affair with a fairly close-mic’d vocal, and the M-DAC+ manages to reveal the fine details and subtle variations in sounds like it was the easiest thing in the world.

-Timing is good, the interplay and integration between instruments sounding natural and unforced.
+Timing is good, with the interplay and integration between instruments sounding natural and unforced.
 It’s rhythmically adept too, handling the lazy Boards of Canada beat with ease.

 It’s a gratifyingly egalitarian device.
-It doesn’t look down its nose when we switch to a poverty-spec, 256kbps iTunes-derived file of David Axelrod’s London (it grants the tune as much breathing-space as is available and continues to focus well), and neither is it exposed when we move to 24-bit/192kHz files of Elvis Costello & The Attractions’ Man Out Of Time.
+It doesn’t look down its nose when we switch to a poverty-spec, 256kbps iTunes-derived file of David Axelrod’s London (it grants the tune as much breathing space as is available and continues to focus well), and neither is it exposed when we move to 24-bit/192kHz files of Elvis Costello & The Attractions’ Man Out Of Time.

 The more information-rich the file, the more information the Audiolab M-DAC+ hands over, combining authority with fluent musicality in a way that encourages further listening.

 It’s a similarly confident, authoritative performer when listening via the headphone socket.
-This Audiolab’s talent for staging, focus and detail retrieval is even more apparent when using an appropriately capable pair of headphones.
+This Audiolab’s talent for staging, focus and detail retrieval is even more apparent when using an appropriately capable pair of wired headphones.

 Nothing’s perfect though, obviously, and the M-DAC+ is no exception.
 For all its powers of organisation, rhythmic assurance and unflustered attention to detail, we would ideally like just a touch more drive and attack when recordings really demand it.